isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 The aerobridge is one of the features of Changi Airport not available at Paya Lebar.
 Aerobridges allow passengers to board planes from the terminal building rather than having to take a bus and climb a flight of mobile steps.
 Changi Airport was one of the first few airports in the world to use the aerobridge.[^7]

 The aerobridge is commonplace now.
-But in 1981, a journalist reporting on her tour of the Changi Airport remarked that the highlight was “troop[ing] down an aerobridge”.[^8]
+But in 1981, a journalist reporting on her tour of the Changi Airport remarked that the tour highlight was “troop[ing] down an aerobridge”.[^8]

 #### **The Second Runway**